by Johanna M. Costigan, CO-EDITOR IN CHIEF | FEBRUARY 19, 2017

 Adderall: More Than A Study Drug

-“People take Adderall for partying and last minute studying; they blow out blue snot in class because they snorted it in the bathroom,” senior Rory Hoffman said in an interview with Bard Watch.
+“People take Adderall for partying and last minute studying; they blow out blue snot in class because they snorted it in the bathroom,” Hoffman said in an interview with Bard Watch.

 “It’s not smart.
 I always hear people say, ‘I’m so tired, I just need some Adderall.’
-It’s like have some coffee.
+Have some coffee.
 This is my medicine.”

 Blue snot has consequences.
 Snorting Adderall increases its chances of producing exaggerated euphoria and becoming addictive.
 According to that National Institute on Drug Abuse, when taken in quantities and routes other than those prescribed, stimulants like Adderall can immediately and severely increase brain dopamine (methamphetamine produces a similar effect).
 This interrupts normal communication between brain cells, which produces euphoria, increasing the risk of addiction.